measurement-factory/anubis/README.md

 ## Automated merge status

-The bot adds this status automatically to PR and staging commit, which is marked as "required" on GitHub.
-During PR lifecycle it is "pending", preventing the manual merge button on the GitHub PR page from becoming green and thus allowing manual merge.
-Anubis satisfies this check just before merging for the staging commit and just after merging for PR.
+The bot adds this required status automatically to PR and staging commit.
+During PR lifecycle the status is "pending", thus preventing the manual merge button on the GitHub PR page from becoming green.
+Anubis uses this mechanism to forbid manual merges, which result in wrong commit messages and missed staging checks.
+The bot satisfies this check just before merging (for the staging commit) and just after merging (for PR).

 ## Pull request labels